Enhanced Payment Links on WhatsApp

 PayU supports multiple ways to accept payments on WhatsApp in partnership with Meta.
 Merchants integrate with PayU; PayU handles the Meta side—you do not need a separate commercial or technical integration with Meta for these flows.

-Enhanced Payment Links (EPL) is the simplest option: you send an approved WhatsApp template message with a Pay Now call-to-action, the customer taps it, and completes payment on PayU’s Hosted Checkout page on the browser (outside WhatsApp).
+Enhanced Payment Links (EPL) is the simplest option: you send an approved WhatsApp template message with a Pay Now call-to-action, the customer taps it, and completes payment on PayU’s Hosted Checkout page on the browser (outside WhatsApp) and on WhatsApp app itself for UPI payments.
 If you already use PayU payment links, link generation and webhooks work the same as today.
+For more information, refer to Payment Links.

 Prerequisites for integrationAfter you ensure that the list of items listed under Prerequisites to go live on EPL, the integration with PayU is complete and not other steps are required.